Noratrieb/blog/content/posts/box-is-a-unique-type.md

 code _know_ that box is just a pointer, and will abuse that knowledge, accidentally causing UB with it.
-While this can be mitigated with better docs and teaching, like how no one questions the uniqueness of `&mut T` (maybe that's also because that one makes intuitive sense, "shared xor mutable" is a simple concept), I think it will always be a problem, because in my opinion, box being unique and invalidating pointers on move is simply not intiutive.
+While this can be mitigated with better docs and teaching, like how no one questions the uniqueness of `&mut T` (maybe that's also because that one makes intuitive sense, "shared xor mutable" is a simple concept), I think it will always be a problem, because in my opinion, box being unique and invalidating pointers on move is simply not intuitive.

 When a box is moved, the pointer bytes change their location in memory.
 But the bytes the box points to stay the same.
 They don't move in memory.
 This is the fundamental missing intuition about the box behaviour.